Welcome | Sign In

 "I don't really think iPad should be compared to a netbook," Jay Lyman, analyst for enterprise software with the 451 Group, told LinuxInsider.

-"While both are intended to be ultra-portable as a primary feature, they serve very different uses and needs," he explained.
-"I believe the more appropriate comparison for iPad is to e-book readers such as Amazon's (Nasdaq: AMZN) Kindle, though with broader multimedia and Internet capabilities."
+“While both are intended to be ultra-portable as a primary feature, they serve very different uses and needs,” he explained.
+“I believe the more appropriate comparison for iPad is to e-book readers such as Amazon’s Kindle, though with broader multimedia and Internet capabilities.”

 Although Lyman hasn't yet heard of an open source-based push for a tablet operating system, "I will say that we typically see faster development in open source, so I would not be surprised to see an open source response, or an existing effort gain attention and traction, particularly if iPad is as successful as the iPhone," he said.